ecunneen/JSONParse/README.md

-markdown

-# JSON Filter to CSV Converter
+# JSON to CSV Converter with Filtering

 This Python application filters JSON data based on specified search criteria and outputs the filtered data as a CSV file.
 The application is designed to handle large JSON files by processing each line individually, making it efficient for a variety of use cases.